This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This post may contain affiliate links, which means if you make a purchase through one of these links, I may earn a commission (at no extra cost to you).

 I was always the last one chosen in high school gym.
-Football was the worst: I couldn’t catch the ball to save my life and throwing wasn’t much better.
-So when I invited my family to try a round of the fowling game in Detroit — that’s football bowling for anyone who’s not in the know — I got a lot of raised eyebrows.
+Football was the worst: I can’t catch a ball to save my life and throwing isn’t much better.
+So when I invited my family to try a round of fowling in Detroit — that’s football bowling for anyone who’s not in the know — I got a lot of raised eyebrows.

-For one thing, no one even knew what fowling was.
+For starters, no one knew what fowling was.
 Once I told them about this new sport, they were even less convinced.
-That’s no surprise; both my parents and my sister are even less athletic than I am.
+That’s no surprise; both my parents and sister are even less athletic than I am.